AMA Telehealth quick guide

-- Set up a team that will help facilitate the optimization of telehealth services and be able to make decisions quickly to ensure launch as soon as possible.
+- Set up or re-establish a team that will help facilitate the optimization of telehealth services and be able to make decisions quickly related to potential changes that may need to be implemented post-PHE.

 - Keep up-to-date with coverage, payment and policy guidelines specific to various telehealth services.